Insight Investment: Awards

-Insight Investment has won over 40 industry awards since the beginning of 2019.
+Insight Investment has won over 40 industry awards since the beginning of 2020.

-In 2022, Insight was ranked in first place for Overall LDI Quality for the 12th consecutive year by Greenwich Associates UK Investment Consultant Research.
-Insight was also ranked in first place for Overall Quality in Fixed Income: Insight has maintained a top decile ranking for Overall Quality in Fixed Income in every year since 2013.
+In 2025, Insight was ranked in first place for Overall LDI Quality for the 15th consecutive year.
+It was also ranked in first place for Overall Quality in Fixed Income.
+Separately, Insight was named a 2024 Greenwich Quality Leader in Institutional Investment Management Service in the UK.

 Sponsorships

-Insight Investment sponsors the Royal Academy Summer Exhibition, and the Royal Society's Science Book Prize.
+Insight Investment sponsors the Royal Academy Summer Exhibition, and the Insight Investment – University of Oxford Prize for Greening Finance.